 Why does this matter?

-It matters because our conscious, rational self receives signals from our more primitive brains very fast.
-These arrive perhaps as a strong "gut reaction" or emotional response.
-Our neocortex then attempts to "explain" these signals to use.
-Very often this is after we have already reacted intinctively.
+It matters because our conscious, rational-self receives signals from our more primitive brains very fast.
+These arrive perhaps as a strong “gut reaction” or emotional response.
+Our neocortex then attempts to “explain” these signals to use.
+Very often this is after we have already reacted instinctively.

-Sadly, it is also the case the our neocortex is also very adept at post hoc rationalisation: finding explanations and justifications for our reactions.
+Sadly, our neocortex is also very adept at post hoc rationalisation: finding explanations and justifications for our reactions.
 We might believe we are responding with cool, rational precision when in fact we are merely providing cover for our instinctive response.

 Disgust and Fear

-Ever wonder why you don't like spiders, or snakes or the taste of food that has gone off?
+Ever wonder why you don’t like spiders, or snakes or the taste of food that has gone off?
 Fear (snakes, spiders) and disgust (tainted food) are all primitive reactions that have a sound evolutionary foundation.
-However disgust can spill over into areas where it might not belong.
-Demonising sections of the population and "dehumanizing" them so it is permissible to feel disgust at the "contamination" caused by these groups is a long-standing historical phenomena.
+However, disgust can spill over into areas where it might not belong.
+Demonising sections of the population and “dehumanizing” them so it is permissible to feel disgusted at the “contamination” caused by these groups is a long-standing historical phenomenon.